deciduously/music/post.md

 }
 ```

 This source produces an infinite sound source at the given frequency a 48KHz sample rate.
-We can go ahead and throw a quick conversion in for our `Pitch` type - could be useful for testing:
+Go ahead and throw a quick conversion in for our `Pitch` type:

 ```rust
 // lib.rs